 Most Amana furnaces come with a parts warranty for up to 10 years after the installation, but only when customers register their equipment within 60 days of installation.
 Amana equipment should be registered as soon as possible.
-If equipment isn’t registered in time, Amana will only warranty it for five years after the installation is complete.
-Amana is known for standing behind its products, but only if you take the time and put in the effort to make sure the heater, air conditioners or whatever you purchase from Amana is registered properly.
+If equipment is not registered in time, they will only warranty it for five years after the installation is complete.
+The brand is known for standing behind its products, but only if you take the time and put in the effort to make sure the heater, air conditioners or whatever you purchase from Amana is registered properly.

-Amana products are built to last and don’t typically have many problems, but if they do you could find yourself footing the bill for a technician even if the equipment is covered under warranty.
-The warranty doesn’t typically cover labor or shipping.
+Amana products are built to last and typically do not have many problems, but if they do you could find yourself footing the bill for a technician even if the equipment is covered under warranty.
+The warranty does not typically cover labor or shipping.

 Amana Furnace Installers Near You

 Before hiring a furnace installer to put in your new Amana HVAC unit make sure that they have experience with Amana or Goodman brand products.
 Goodman recommends that homeowners and business owners look for furnace technicians with the NATE Certification.
 NATE stands for North American Technician Excellence and shows that the technician has had proper training.
-Amana and Goodman don’t have their own training or certification program like some other suppliers do, so it’s a good idea to look for technicians that are highly rated with good reviews and that have advanced certifications.
+Amana and Goodman do not have their own training or certification program like some other suppliers do, so it is a good idea to look for technicians that are highly rated with good reviews and that have advanced certifications.